GeotrekCE/Geotrek-admin/docs/install/upgrade.rst

 .. note::

-    If you want to use default 5432 port, you should change it in `postgresql.conf`, restart postgresql service, and change it by reconfiguring Geotrek-admin.
+    If you want to use default 5432 port, you should change it in ``postgresql.conf``, restart PostgreSQL service, and change it by reconfiguring Geotrek-admin.

 ::